bronwencc/Module-4-Project/README.md

 ## Introduction

 This was my submission for The Flatiron School's Module 4 Final Project, using house price data from Zillow provided by Learn.co and The Flatiron School.
 I used timeseries analysis to model, predict and determine the top five zipcodes in which to invest.
+My selections were based on which areas would be the "safest bets".

+My criteria for a top area in which to invest depended on how well a `RegionID`'s prices fit the model and then how its lower bound of a 95% confidence interval after two years compared to its last observed value.
+In this way, I selected zip codes that I was most confident in predicting and that would not decrease in value as much as other areas in a worst-case scenario.

 ## Project
 This repository contains: